 Engaging Full CommUNITY Involvement

 In keeping with the vision of the project, the collaborating teachers wanted to create additional “experiences” on campus that honored the history of the Civil Rights movement.
-After visiting the Center for Civil and Human Rights last spring, the inspiration was in full swing.
 The Appalachia Service Project mission-trip students put their carpentry skills to work in order to build church pews to commemorate the tragic bombing at the 16th Street Baptist Church in Birmingham, Alabama in September 1963.
 Mrs. Hooley’s high school art students created hanging panels that resembled stained glass windows to honor the four young African American girls who lost their lives in that event.

 As the pews and artwork were installed outside of the Hughes Gymnasium, students and staff members were able to gain a greater appreciation for the sacrifices so many men and women made during the Civil Rights Movement to achieve equality and freedom for generations to come.
 To further enhance the display, an interactive QR code was available for those who wanted to hear more about the people affected by the bombing.